Tuesday, June 30, 2009

 5. Dr. Jonathan Rydell was a brilliant plastic surgeon whose life fell apart.
 Alcohol, gambling, and the loss of his medical license, friends and family, are followed by a fall into homeless despair.
 But when developers plan to bulldoze the shelter and put up a high-rise condo building, Rydell springs into action.

-6. Ian Adams, fired from teaching at prestigious Johns Hopkins medical school, demonstrates that even hobos can perform brain surgery.
+6. Ian Adams, fired from teaching at prestigious Johns Hopkins medical school in Baltimore, demonstrates that even hobos can perform brain surgery.
 But can he prove his former students aren't behind the recent kidney thefts?

 I am currently respectfully seeking representation for the publication of my autobiography, “From Hopkins to Homeless: My True Story of Drug Addiction”.
 This book addresses the disease of addiction and the process of recovery by providing a unique, thought provoking, and inspirational insight [through suffering, sacrifice, and redemption] [Those brackets should be parentheses; otherwise readers will think I put them there, and wonder what's so funny.] into the life cycle of addiction as experienced by a severe prescription addict [myself].
 [Those brackets can stay, as that's pretty funny.]
 This book will have approximately 275 [8.5” x 5.5”] pages [Are you printing your manuscript on 8.5" x 5.5" paper, or have you already chosen the font and font size and book dimensions the publisher is to use?] divided into 12 chapters, 15 appendixes and 12 (if not cost prohibitive) pictures and illustrations.
 [When a former doctor offers to send me fifteen appendixes, I start to worry about where he's getting them.]

-[Appendix 1: Possible side effects of taking six oxycontin tablets a day.
+[Appendix 1: Possible side effects of taking six oxycontin tablets a day, including losing your job as a respected physician.

 Appendix 2: Baltimore Restaurants with the best dumpster fare.